-- Secured loan: Personal loans for unemployed people can be challenging to qualify for since they don’t require borrowers to put down any collateral.
+- Secured loans: Personal loans for unemployed people can be challenging to qualify for since they don’t require borrowers to put down any collateral.
 If this is a problem for you, then you can try applying for a secured loan.
 With secured loans, you use your home or another asset as collateral to guarantee the loan.

 - HELOC: If you have equity in your home, you can take out a home equity line of credit (HELOC).
-A HELOC is a revolving line of credit that you can borrow from as you need money.
+A HELOC is a revolving line of credit that you can borrow money from as you need it.
 But this can be a risky move because if you default on the payments, you could end up losing your home.

 However, just because it’s possible doesn’t mean it’s the right choice.
 If you’re already in a precarious financial position, it may not be a good idea to add another monthly payment into the mix.